The following are common problems staff may encounter when switching from their first grading period to their second.

 Changing Grading Periods

 If teachers set up their course to use grading periods to separate quarters or trimesters, changing how the student’s grade from the first to the second grading period is a simple matter of setting the weight of the first grading period to “0” and then setting the weight of the second grading period to “100”.
 Be sure teachers do this in their base course and not their derivative so as not to cause bigger problems down the road (see #3 below)

 If teachers report that several of their activities are being displayed in the wrong grading period or that they suddenly “jumped” from one grading period to another, there is an easy fix.
 Echo doesn’t require that users define the grading period when they set up an activity.
 If teachers don’t select a grading period, the system looks to other nearby activities in the syllabus to determine what grading period it belongs.
 This works well for the first grading period, but as soon as the teacher adds an activity to the second grading period, the nearby assignments can inherit this new value and “jump” to the other grading period.

-As teachers begin to put activities into the new grading period, so might report that the grading categories of their derivatives aren’t matching the master.
-This is most commonly caused when a teacher edits the grading periods in the derivative (instead of the master) which makes it behave differently than the master.
+As teachers begin to put activities into the new grading period, so might report that the grading categories of their derivatives aren’t matching the base.
+This is most commonly caused when a teacher edits the grading periods in the derivative (instead of the base) which makes it behave differently than the base.
 Each grading periods has its own ID# in the database.
-If, in the master, the teacher selects “Quarter One”, it might be associated with an ID# of “1”.
+If, in the base, the teacher selects “Quarter One”, it might be associated with an ID# of “1”.
 But if the teacher edited the grading periods of the derivative, it’s possible that the label associated with ID# “1” is “Quarter Two”.
-The activity is associated with ID# 1 in both the master and derivative, but the grading period label that is displayed might not match up.
+The activity is associated with ID# 1 in both the base and derivative, but the grading period label that is displayed might not match up.

 Echo is constantly being improved based on the feedback from users and we strive to keep our documentation up to date.
 If this document doesn't match what you are seeing in Echo, please let us know